mattrussi/gitlab-com-runbooks/docs/uncategorized/yubikey.md

 1. Validate `ykman` has access to the key, you may need to re-insert your yubikey, run `ykman info` to confirm.
 1. Run the [`scripts/yubikey-reset.sh` script](https://gitlab.com/gitlab-com/runbooks/-/blob/master/scripts/reset-yubikey.sh), `PIN=<your pin> scripts/reset-yubikey.sh`, **this will invalidate the previous key and set a new one**:

-### Workaround if your yubikey is not responding
+### Workaround if your YubiKey is not responding

-If you discover that your Yubikey is not responding, a restart of the `yubikey-agent` may be needed.
+If you discover that your yubikey is not responding, a restart of the `yubikey-agent` may be needed.
 Usually `ssh-add -l` will throw an error.

 Run the following brew command on your local machine.